caffemisto/Audacity-A-B-Test/Test.md

 It appears that all of my invariant metrics are within their expected values, and that traffic was likely diverted correctly.
 These sanity checks were passed.

+##Effect Size Tests

+For my two remaining evaluation metrics, I calculated a 95% percent interval for the likely effect size of the change made in the experimental group.
+They were as follows:

+###Gross Conversion
+**Lower Bound** - -.0291<br>
+**Upper Bound** - -.0120

+###Net Conversion
+**Lower Bound** - -.0016<br>
+**Upper Bound** - .0019

+These results show that the changes in the experimental group had a negative effect on gross conversion that was both statistically significant and practically significant.

+They also indicate that in the experimental group there was neither a statistically or practically significant change to the net conversion rate.

+##Sign Tests

+Our sign tests (calculated using http://graphpad.com/quickcalcs/binomial1.cfm) yieleded the following p-values for a 95% confidence interval:

+**Gross Conversion** - .0026<br>
+**Net Conversion** - .6776<br>

+This indicates that the p-value of our gross conversion is indeed statistically significant, and the p-value for our net conversion is not statistically significant.